 When my son started eating solids I made all his food… you can guess that is not the case with my daughter as I have this many baby food jar lids waiting to be made into something.
-I am just happy we made something useful and fun with them since they can’t be recycled like the jars can.
+I am just happy we made something useful like this letter game since they can’t be recycled like the jars can.
 This took me 5 minutes to make and $1 for the foam letter stickers.
 Frugal, Educational, Earth Friendly-ish ( foam letters are probably not eh?) and fun!
 Oh and super simple for the uncrafty or crazy busy .Oh and if your child is not ready for letters yet do colors, if they are way past letters try sight words.
 This idea can be adapted to any ability.

 - Peel and stick letters into the insides of the lids.

 - Play.
 For beginners play with the letters facing up saying only “Can you find…” giving hints using the color and what letters it’s next to.

 - For more experienced kids play face down.
 My 4.5-year-old needed more help than I thought he would, not naming the letters but understanding he needed to remember where letters were.
 He also had a hard time flipping the lids with Grandma’s gloves Batman gloves on.

 Quilt Alphabet Lesa Cline- Ransome is a really pretty alphabet book that makes me think of autumn afternoons, my husband’s grandma ( she quilts) and crave caramel apples even though it’s not a strictly autumn book.
 Every page is devoted to a letter and the short poem that accompanies it never tells readers exactly what the letter represents, instead readers must figure it out.
 It’s not too hard though because the stunning illustrations in bright warm colors wonderfully give it away for every letter.
 My kids both liked it although my son was hoping that S would be for Superman explaining that he grew up on a farm in Kansas.